dagstuan/nexa-controller/README.md

 # Pi Nexa Controller

 This project describes the controller I use to control my kitchen lights at home.
-I use a cheap 433mhz transmitter connected to my Raspberry pi to control nexa kitchen lights in home assistant.
+I use a cheap 433mhz transmitter connected to my Raspberry Pi to control Nexa lights in Home Assistant.

-This project connects to an MQTT broker and communicates with HASS through it.

 # Premise